magland/ai-agents-for-data-science-how-to-and-should-we/index.md

 # What is an AI Agent?

-An AI agent is a software agent that uses artificial intelligence
+An AI agent is a software agent that uses artificial intelligence to perceive, reason, and act.

 **Example: Self-driving car**
-* Perceives environment using sensors (cameras, LIDAR, etc.)
+* Perceives the world (cameras, LIDAR, etc.)
-* Has goals (reach destination safely and efficiently)
+* Plans a safe and efficient route
-* Acts by controlling the vehicle (steering, acceleration, braking)
+* Acts by steering, accelerating, braking, etc.

 * * *